 People tend to only stay motivated or inspired for a short period of time.
 We ride the energy high of these two concepts, work really hard for long hours, and then easily burn out.

 A guy that I knew in college would stop at nothing to become a day-trader (short term investing in the stock market).
 He was inspired by a guy that he saw on TV.
 This guy had made millions as a day-trader over only a few years and now lived on his own private island.
-With this inspiration, my friend was super motivated to leave the accounting job that he hated and full-time day trade.
+With this inspiration, my friend was super motivated to leave the accounting job that he hated (like I did) and full-time day trade.

 When my friend first started he spent hours and hours of time researching the in’s and out’s of day trading.
 When he felt comfortable enough to invest, he would spend the entire day glued to his screens.
 There were days that he made big and then there were days he lost big.
 But even on the days when he didn’t do well he pushed past the disappointment.
 He was riding the high that the inspiration was feeding him.